Hiring managers can help ensure that MIT is creating an equitable and inclusive workplace. That begins with attracting diverse applicant pools.

 - Job Description is the official, more generic description developed by the Compensation Office.
 (See more on job descriptions.)

-MIT position descriptions and job posting descriptions should be reviewed by the DLC Human Resources professional or Administrative Officer to ensure consistency.
+MIT position descriptions and job posting descriptions should be reviewed by the DLCI Human Resources professional or Administrative Officer to ensure consistency.
 The descriptions should be free of bias and reflect the Institute’s shared values of excellence, community, equity, belonging, openness, integrity, and mutual respect.

 Tips to avoid bias in job postings